 Real Wood Sells Houses

-When selling our house, we dealt with young families who were interested in “real wood tones”.
+At the time – we had decided to get our house ready for sale.
+We knew that in our country neighbourhood – our prospective buyers were young families who were interested in “real wood tones”.
 “Real Wood” floors and surfaces were a thing – darker finishes were popular.
-The Maple butcher block was considered a feature – and was differentiated from the “bamboo” surfaces being sold at Home Depot.
-Unfortunately, maple butcher block and mineral oil is light in colour – sort of like birch in tone.
+The Maple butcher block was considered a feature.
+Our Real Estate agent made sure to emphasize this feature – differentiating from the less expensive “bamboo” butcher block surfaces being sold at Home Depot.

 How to create a Dark Stained Butcher Block Countertop

-I purchased Dark Tung Oil in a small container for $15.99USD.
+I purchased Dark Tung Oil in a small container for $15.99USD at the time.
 I was able to use a food safe stain, to darken my counter slightly – maybe not as dark as I would have liked, but much better.
 The only caution that I would make is that Tung Oil is derived from a nut – so be careful if you have any nut allergy issues!